skerdishehaj/the-wild-oasis/README.md

 - [x] Users of the app are hotel employees.
 They need to be logged into the application to perform tasks
 - [x] New users can only be signed up inside the applications (to guarantee that only actual hotel employees can get accounts)
-- [x] Users should be able to upload an avatar, and change their name and password
+- [x] Users should be able to upload an avatar and change their name and password

 ### Cabins